Inflectra/spira-documentation/docs/Spira_User_Manual/Test Case Management.md

-execution, the name of the test case, the name of the tester, the release/version of the system that the test was executed against, the name of the test set (if applicable), the overall execution status for the test case in that run and a link to the actual test run details (see section 5.6).
+execution, the name of the test case, the name of the tester, the release/version of the system that the test was executed against, the name of the test set (if applicable), the overall execution status for the test case in that run and a link to the actual [test run details](#test-run-details).
 In addition, you can choose to display any of the custom properties associated with the test run.

 ![](img/Test_Case_Management_232.png)